kinokomushroom/Godot-Piano-Transcription-Helper/README.md

 ### TODO:
 - ~~Fix bug: Mac OS version may not work~~ It kinda works now but some work is required on the user side
 - Fix bug: Linux version may not work
-- Update logo so that it doesn't look too similar to the Synthesia logo
-- Release v1.1

 ### DONE:
 - Add keyboard shortcuts